ChandraMathan/Reinforcement-Learning---Collobaration-and-Competition/README.md

-# Reinforcement-Learning---Collobaration-and-Competition
-# Reinforcement Learning - Deep Q Network
+# Reinforcement Learning - Actor Critic Method - Deep Deterministic Polict Gradient

-Deep Q Network algorithm is applied to solve navigation problem in a gaming environment.
-Agent is trained to navigate the environment.
+Deep Deterministic Polict Gradient Actor-Critic Method is applied to solve collobaration and competition problem.
+Agent is trained to learn to coloobarate and compete.

 ## Environment Details
-Within the environment agent can navigate forward,backward, left and right.
-A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
-Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.

-The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
-Four discreet actions are available.
+This is a tennis environment.

+In this environment, two agents control rackets to bounce a ball over a net.
+If an agent hits the ball over the net, it receives a reward of +0.1.
+If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
+Thus, the goal of each agent is to keep the ball in play.

+The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
+Each agent receives its own, local observation.
+Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

+The task is episodic, and in order to solve the environment, your agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
+Specifically,

+After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
+This yields 2 (potentially different) scores.
+We then take the maximum of these 2 scores.
+This yields a single score for each episode.
+The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

 ## Setup